DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 In development...

 ## Goal
-This project has the goal of generalising python notebooks containing preliminary analysis of open field data.
-My aim is to automatically obtaining single subject analysis for all sessions of all mice, as well as performing group level analysis.
+This project has the goal of generalising python notebooks containing preliminary analysis of open field data from experiments related to the EurDyscover project developed @ Alves da Silva lab, Champalimaud Foundation.
+My aim is to automate single subject and group analysis reports for the experiments performed so far.
 ## Structure

-This project contains all the scripts I developed so far for organisation and analysis of the data available from the EurDyscover project adressing the double hit hypothesis for the development of dystonia.
+This project contains all the scripts I've developed so far for organisation and analysis of the data available.

-Following is a description of the project structure and data used so far:
+Following is a description of the project structure and data used:

-### 1. Dystonia Analysis virtual environment (ignore for know)
+### 1. venv_dystoniaAnalysis (ignore for know)
-- Corresponds to the **venv_dystoniaAnalysis** folder.
+- Virtual environment.
 Necessary to deal with dependencies.
 - You will need to change **pyvenv.cfg** file according to the path of your python executable.

-### 2. Jupyter Notebooks Folder
+### 2. data_analysis
-- Several preliminary analysis, including a script for analysis of a single session of the Dystonia Open Field recordings was developed and reproduced for 4 sessions (Wt/Bl; Wt/W09; DYTd1/Bl; DYTd1/W09) in 4 different Jupyter Notebooks.
-These files are being used to generalize the analysis for all subjects.
-- **Single_session_analysis.ipynb** (main script)

-### 3. Matlab files for generation of processed CNMF-E dictionaries that can be opened using python
-- This includes:
+### 3. data_structuring

+### 4. preprocess_cnmfe_mat2py
 1. **Batch_convertSources2D_simplerFiles.m** (searches for all neuron.mat files and calls **Sources2D_to_simple_mat.m**)
 2. **Sources2D_to_simple_mat.m** (converts these files into a basic .mat file that can be opened in Python using scipy.io.loadmat.)
 3. **Sources2D.m** (matlab class)

 - Source2D class doesn't exist in Python.
 So, to work with this information in Python it is necessary to create new files in which 'neuron', a Sources2D object, is unfolded into matrices that can be manipulated in Python, as lists or numpy arrays.
 This script performs the described task by searching for the original CNFME mat files in the folder 'Organized_data_JAS' (Google Drive) and generates the desired simpler/readable .mat file in the respective folder for easy access.
 Keep in mind that for this, you need to have the path of your function 'Sources2D_to_simple_mat.m', as well as 'Sources2D.m' in your MATLAB search path.

+### 5. Jupyter notebooks
+- Several preliminary analysis, including a script for single session analysis was developed and reproduced for 4 example sessions (Wt/Bl; Wt/W09; DYTd1/Bl; DYTd1/W09) in 4 different Jupyter Notebooks.
+These files are being used to generalize the analysis for all subjects.
+- **Single_session_analysis.ipynb** (main script)

 ### 4. Python files